risudo/cub3d/README.md

 ## Requirement

-I have tested it on Ubuntu and Mac.
+It is tested on Ubuntu and Mac.

 On Mac, Xquarts needs to be installed.